 Water is the principal factor limiting forage production on this site.
-This site is dominated by soils in hydrologic group B and C, with localized areas in hydrologic group D. Infiltration ranges from moderately slow to moderate.
-Runoff potential for this site varies from low to moderate depending on soil hydrologic group and ground cover (refer to Part 630, NRCS National Engineering Handbook for detailed hydrology information).
+This site is dominated by soils in hydrologic group B and C, with localized areas in hydrologic group D. Infiltration ranges from moderate to moderately rapid.
+Runoff potential for this site varies from moderate to high depending on soil hydrologic group and ground cover.
+In many cases, areas with greater than 75% ground cover have the greatest potential for high infiltration and lower runoff.
+An example of an exception would be where; short-grasses form a strong sod and dominate the site.
+Areas where ground cover is less than 50% have the greatest potential to have reduced infiltration and higher runoff (refer to Part 630, NRCS National Engineering Handbook for detailed hydrology information).

 Rills and gullies should not typically be present.
 Water flow patterns should be barely distinguishable if at all present.
-Pedestals are only slightly present in association with bunchgrasses.
+Pedestals are only slightly present in association with bunchgrasses such as bluebunch wheatgrass.
 Litter typically falls in place, and signs of movement are not common.
-Chemical and physical crusts are rare to nonexistent.
+Chemical and physical crusts are rare to non-existent.
 Cryptogamic crusts are present, but only cover 1-2% of the soil surface.